Introduction to Digital Analytics

 Cookie: A small string of text stored on a user's computer by a web browser.
 It consists of bits of information such as user preferences, shopping cart contents, the identifier for a server-based session, or other data used by websites to recognize visitors.

-Direct traffic: The number of visits to your website that originated through visitors who a) clicked a bookmark to come to your site or b) typed your site URL into their browser.
-Direct traffic can include visitors recruited via offline (i.e., print and television) campaigns.
+Direct traffic: The number of visits to your website that originated through visitors who either clicked a bookmark to come to your site or typed your site URL into their browser.
+Direct traffic can include visitors recruited via offline campaigns (e.g., print and television).

 Entry page: The first web page accessed during a visit to a website.

 Exit page: The last page accessed during a visit to a website, signifying the end of a visit.
 In a tabbed or multi-window browser environment it should still be the final page accessed that is recorded as the exit page even though it cannot be definitively known that this was the last page the visitor viewed.

 Landing page: The page that a visitor lands on after clicking on a targeted link or advertisement.
 A landing page can also be an entry page for a site; however, its main purpose is to monitor visitor behavior for targeted content.

 New visitor: A visitor who has never visited the website before or who has cleared browser cookies before the recorded visit.

 Page view: The number of times a web page was viewed during a visit.

 Referring sites: Other websites that send traffic to your website.